 Many of our study rooms have computers with large screens, which are great for group work.

-Students can borrow our four-hour borrowable laptops via the LapSafe machine on the ground floor.
+Students can borrow our 4-hour borrowable laptops via the LapSafe machine on the ground floor.
 You can borrow one laptop at a time and as soon as you've returned one, you can take out another.

 For security and privacy, all your work will be deleted from the laptop once you close the lid or the laptop runs out of battery.
 Make sure you save your work regularly using a USB or cloud storage - we recommend using your University OneDrive account.